9/20/2014 LAGNIAPPE #5: ELYMUS HYSTRIX

 during a bout of storms.

-when an enormous—nearly two foot long—turtle emerged from where
+enormous—nearly two foot long—turtle emerged from where

 she’d lain submerged, near-hidden in the muck, to the edge of the